Keldorn17/Python100/readme.md

 # Learning Python in 100 days

-I am committed to learning and working with Python by the end of this 100-day challenge.
-I am determined not to miss a single day and to complete the challenge exactly 100 days later, starting from 8/19/2024.

 ## Day 1

 - Topic I learned about: Variables, Errors, User input and Printing